 The NBMAA’s Nurture Through Art: Infant to Teen programs enhance children’s appreciation of art through various interactive projects, therefore fostering intellectual growth and promoting self-confidence and emotional expression.
 We accommodate all ages and focus on each stage of artistic development in your child’s life.
 Nurture through Art: Infant to Teen receives support from the DECD.
-If you have any questions or want to sign up contact Kate Swanson, Coordinator of Family & Community Programs, at (860) 229-0257, ext.
-220 or at email@example.com.
+If you have any questions or want to sign up contact Hannah Kruger, Coordinator of Youth Studio and Family Programs, at (860) 229-0257, ext.
+220 or at [email protected]

 Programs for Early Learners:

 Museum & Me: Playdates with Art (ages 0-24 months)–In this hour-long program, parents and caregivers learn how to share art with their babies by recognizing and responding to signs of visual stimulation.
 Led by Museum educators and docents, Museum & Me features guided gallery explorations and a sensory play session.

 Museum & Me Too: Toddler Time (ages 24-36 months)–Building on the success of Museum & Me, this 45-minute program invites toddlers and their caregivers to join Museum educators for storytime, a sensory tour, and an exploratory artmaking session in our children’s Art Studio.

 Art Start (ages 3-5)–On Saturdays from 11-11:45 a.m., young children and their caregivers are invited to discover art together!
 Through active storybook reading, observation of a single work of art, and a related art project, this program develops visual and verbal literary skills.
 Children (and caregivers) will be engaged and entertained during this period of fun and learning!